 - Antonyms: indifference, dislike.

 Interestingly, the word “crush” is often used in memes and social media.
-You might see images with captions like “when your crush texts you first,” and everyone will immediately understand what it’s about.
+You might see images with captions like “when your crush texts you first,” and everyone will immediately understand what it means.

-How to know if you are someone's crush?
+How to tell if you are someone's crush?

 Sometimes we may not even realize that someone has warm feelings for us.
 Here are a few hints:

-- Glances: Frequent eye contact may indicate affection.
+- Glances: Frequent eye contact can indicate affection.

 - Attention: The person tries to spend more time with you.